RxLaboratory/DuME/README.md

 ### Linux

 - Qt: use the [online installer for Qt](https://www.qt.io/download-open-source).
 - OpenImageIO is probably available in your distribution packages.
 With Aptitude (Ubuntu / Debian): `sudo apt-get install libimageio-dev`.
-If not, you will have to [build it from source](https://github.com/OpenImageIO/oiio/blob/master/INSTALL.md).
+Otherwise, you will have to [build it from source](https://github.com/OpenImageIO/oiio/blob/master/INSTALL.md).
 - FFmpeg is also probably available in your distribution packages.
 With Aptitude (Ubuntu / Debian): `sudo apt-get install ffmpeg`.

 ### Windows